vladak/fusebox/README.md

 ### Wiring

 The color coding I choose is based on the [STEMMA QT spec](https://learn.adafruit.com/introducing-adafruit-stemma-qt/technical-specs) - red for V+ power, black for ground.
-The pulse wire is blue (matching the color of the box for a bonus !).
+The pulse wire connected to GPIO pin 37 (`board.D37` in the code) is blue (matching the color of the box for a bonus !).

 <img src="img/box-inside.JPG" alt="drawing" width="400"/>